SpaceClaim: Modeling technology

-These functions were developed in the modelling kernel ACIS licensed to SpaceClaim by Dassault Systemes.
+These functions were developed in the modelling kernel ACIS licensed to SpaceClaim by Dassault Systèmes.

 History

 In September 2005, Mike Payne, Danny Dean, David Taylor, and Blake Courter founded SpaceClaim Corporation.
-Mike Payne was previously a founder of PTC and SolidWorks.
+Mike Payne was previously a founder of PTC and SolidWorks, CTO of Dassault Systèmes, and COO of Spatial.
 On April 1, 2007, SpaceClaim released SpaceClaim 2007 Professional, its first commercial release.

 On September 30, 2008, Chris Randles become CEO and Mike Payne become chairman of the board.

 On July 21, 2009, SpaceClaim announced support for multi-touch hardware.